parkerarob/cursor-eaglepass/docs/PRD.md

 * Basic teacher/admin reporting interfaces.
 * Group rules enforcement for both Positive and Negative student groups.
 * Student-specific lockouts (global and class-level).
-* Lightweight Policy Engine mock will be built early to unblock eligibility and governor testing.
-* **[UPDATE 2024-06] Policy Engine, group/restriction/autonomy data models, and enforcement logic are now implemented and fully tested.
-Pass creation is now policy-governed.**
+* **Hierarchical Classroom Policy System**: Teachers can set classroom-specific rules and student overrides.
+* **Teacher Dashboard**: Dedicated interface for classroom management and policy configuration.
+* **Group Management**: Teachers can create and manage student groups.
+* **[UPDATE 2024-12] Hierarchical Policy Engine implemented with Classroom Policy and Student Policy Overrides.
+Teachers have full autonomy to set classroom rules and student-specific exceptions.**
+* **[UPDATE 2024-12] Teacher Dashboard implemented with classroom policy summary and group management.**
-* **[UPDATE 2024-06] Event logging system is now implemented.
+* **[UPDATE 2024-12] Event logging system is now implemented.
 All pass actions, policy decisions, and errors are logged to Firestore.
 Event log querying is available for admin reporting and audit.**
-* **[UPDATE 2024-06] Duration timers and notification engine are now fully implemented and tested.
+* **[UPDATE 2024-12] Duration timers and notification engine are now fully implemented and tested.
 All passes are tracked in real time, notifications escalate at 10min (teacher) and 20min (admin), and all notification events are logged.**

 ### Deferred Features (Post-MVP Roadmap)

 * Microsoft SSO and email-based authentication with domain restrictions.
 * SIS integrations for automated user and schedule population.
 * Bell schedule with multiple schedule templates (half day, testing, etc.).
-* Fully operational teacher/admin dashboards.
+* Fully operational admin dashboards.
 * Scheduled passes with automatic activation.
-* Approval workflows (autonomy matrix extensions).
+* Approval workflows (policy engine extensions).
 * Expanded multi-leg passes.
 * Emergency role pre-assignments.
 * Parent visibility layers.